rlcheng/raspberry_pi_workshop/README.md

  - two LEDs
  - two 330 ohm resistors
  - three female/female jumper wires
- - two female/male jumper wires
+ - four female/male jumper wires

 For those with a Raspberry Pi 3 in front of them, plug in the ac adapter to turn on.
 For those with the Pi Zero, please take the usb power cord and plug into your laptop.